3xKEsGJQsmEQLAfuMv9QikF8i9y7Bf1D6NjguXg/spacious-start-menu/docs/usage.md

 #### 💠1.2.
 Context menu

-It is displayed by right-clicking the `...` button on the title bar or the margin other than the launch button.
+If you right-click on the `...` button on the title bar or any blank area other than the launch button, the following menu will be displayed.

 | Menu item             | Description                                          |
 | --------------------- | ---------------------------------------------------- |